 NIDA provides Drug Facts pages that are written specifically for teens.
-Reviewing them will help teens get basic information about drugs of abuse and may help them form more in-depth questions during NDFW events or Drug Facts Chat Day.
+Reviewing them will help teens get basic information about drugs of abuse and may help them form more in-depth questions during NDAFW events or Drugs & Alcohol Chat Day.
 For the complete list, visit NIDA’s Teen Drug Facts page.

 Created for classroom use year round, these materials will help to engage and inform students as they embark on a journey to get the facts about drugs and drug abuse.

-If students are unsure about what to ask during NDFW events or Drug Facts Chat Day, here are a few sample questions to get them thinking:
+If students are unsure about what to ask during NDAFW events or Drugs & Alcohol Chat Day, here are a few sample questions to get them thinking:

 - Are drugs on the street today more dangerous than they were 20 years ago?